frankcaron/Python-Notes-Webapp/README.md

 To Do
 =================
-* Refactor the folder structure of the app for best practice
+* Fully complete REST controllers locally and push to Heroku
-* Ensure flask, gunicorn is properly installed in venv
+* Migrate from SQLite to Postgres so the app can be hosted on Heroku properly (SQLite doesn't work)
-* Create simple controller based on today's learnings
+* Validate REST use cases (persist notes, add notes, edit notes, delete notes) via REST
-* Push local to Heroku
+* Move on to iOS client

 Design
 =================